AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/migrate-non-uuid-uuid-with-versions.md

 1. Install the UUID version of the supported release over the non-UUID version.
 For example, if you're using a 4.0 non-UUID build or a 4.1 non-UUID build, you need to install UUID version 4.1.

-1. Install the new package for uuid migration (`com.adobe.guides.uuid-upgrade-1.1.13`).
+1. Install the new package for uuid migration.

-1. Disable the following workflows and any other workflow that runs on `/content/dam` using launchers in `http://localhost:4502/libs/cq/workflow/content/console.html`.
+1. Disable the following workflows and any other workflow that runs on `/content/dam` using launchers in `http://<server-name>/libs/cq/workflow/content/console.html`.

     * DAM Update Asset workflow
     * DAM Metadata Writeback workflow